 Need More Help with Family Style Meals?

-Check out my workshop, Eat in Peace, where I take you step-by-step through the process of setting up family-style meals and help you navigate all the obstacles you might face, such as picky eaters and overeaters.
+Check out my recorded workshop, Eat in Peace, where I take you step-by-step through the process of setting up family-style meals and help you navigate all the obstacles you might face, such as picky eaters and overeaters.